5 Steps to the Best Post-Match SOAP Preparation 2020

 Review, update, and/or add to your applications materials

 - Letters of Recommendation (LoRs) – If you didn’t receive many interviews, there may have been a problem with your LoRs.
 Consider getting fresh LoRs, preferably from US clinical experience — make sure they are specialty-specific to the specialties you may be applying to in the Post-Match.
+You can also check out Residency Experts’ helpful tips by reading Your Complete Residency Letter of Recommendation Guide.

 - Personal Statement – If your Personal Statement was generic, or you did not receive professional assistance, your Personal Statement could have cost you some interviews.
 Just like with LoRs, make sure your statement is fresh, unique, and specialty-specific.